root-project/root/documentation/users-guide/FittingHistograms.md

 -   "`I`" Use integral of function in bin instead of value at bin center

--   "`L`" Use log likelihood method (default is chi-square method)
+-   "`L`" Use log likelihood method (default is chi-square method).
+To be used when the histogram represents counts

--   "`U`" Use a user specified fitting algorithm
+-  "`WL`" Weighted log likelihood method.
+To be used when the histogram has been filled with weights different than 1.

 -   "`Q`" Quiet mode (minimum printing)

 -   "`V`" Verbose mode (default is between Q and V)

+-   "`S`"  The result of the fit is returned in the `TFitResultPtr`.

 -   "`E`" Perform better errors estimation using the Minos technique

--   "`M`" Improve fit results
+-   "`M`" Improve fit results, by using the *IMPROVE* algorithm of TMinuit.

 -   "`R`" Use the range specified in the function range